DarkLullabyNetwork/articles/bots/ryan/commands.md

 Command Trigger | Usage
 ----------------|------
-/rules | sends the list of rules into the chat where the command has been executed
+/rules | sends the list of rules into the chat where the command has been executed /commands | sends a (hopefully) ephmeral message with a link to this article to the executor